-Your company is operating in Multilayer Testliner & Testliner Paper facility with installed capacity of 1,08,000 MT per annum at the said location.
-The company has well established marketing network of agents spread across western and southern region to sell the products manufactured.
-The Company rated A- (pronounced ICRA A Minus) rating by ICRA Ltd. Also the promoters of the Company have ample experience of the industry.
+Your Company is operating in Multilayer Testliner and Testliner Paper facility with installed capacity of 1,08,000 MT per annum at the said location.
+The Company has well established marketing network of agents spread across western and southern region to sell the products manufactured.
+The Company rated A-(pronounced ICRA A Minus) rating by ICRA Ltd. Also the promoters of the Company have ample experience of the Industry.
 They are well versed with various aspects of manufacturing products.
-As a result, your company will have advantage to hire and retain competent employee and to manage transport of raw material and finished goods due to its location which is will connected National Highway.
+As a result, your Company will have advantage to hire and retain competent employee and to manage transport of raw material and finished goods due to its location which is well connected National Highway.